 - Traditional IUI.
 Younger women with regular menstrual cycles are perfect candidates for intrauterine insemination – more commonly referred to as artificial insemination.
 We will sync the timing of insemination with the carrying mother’s menstrual cycle.
-Couples have the option of using donor sperm or using sperm from someone they know, depending on their preference.
+Couples have the option of using donor sperm or using sperm from someone they know (after a 6 month quarantine of the sperm), depending on their preference.

-- Directed Egg Donation.
+- Reciprocal IVF.
 With this option, one of you will contribute the egg(s) to another.

-- Traditional IVF.
+- Donor Egg IVF.
 Depending on the situation, often as the result of advanced maternal age that compromises the quality of the eggs, lesbian couples will opt to use a donor egg from a younger woman, and then move forward with IVF so that one – or both – of them can be the gestational carrier at one point or another as they grow their family.
-If neither partner wants to carry the baby, or physical limitations make that impossible, a gestational carrier is the ideal solution.

 Family building for gay men